lvmdiskscan scans all SCSI, (E)IDE disks, multiple devices and a

-Run the command in a special read-only mode which will read
+Run the command in a special read-only mode which will

-this option is unable to report whether
+kernel driver, so this option is unable to report whether

 or not LVs are actually in use.

 Run in test mode.
 Commands will not update metadata.
-This is
+This

-returning success to the calling function.
+nevertheless returning success to the calling function.

 This may lead to unusual error messages in multi-stage

 operations if a tool relies on reading back metadata it

 Set verbose level.
 Repeat from 1 to 4 times to increase

 the detail of messages sent to stdout and stderr.